Evansville Police Department

 Learn more about the benefits of working for the Evansville Police Department and the application process.

-The next selection process testing will start with Physical Assessments on March 1st and 2nd, 2024.
-Written testing will be held on March 4th, 2024.
-Interviews will begin on March 6th, 2024.
-Apply before February 29th, 2024 to participate in this testing group.
+The next selection process testing will start with Physical Assessments on November 15th and 16th, 2024.
+Written testing will be held on November 18th, 2024.
+Interviews will begin on November 20th, 2024.
+Apply before November 14th, 2024, to participate in this testing group.

 The City of Evansville Police Department is a fully accredited agency and does not discriminate on the basis of race, color, sex, national origin, religion, age or disability in employment or the provision of services.